Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Review of semisimple Hopf algebras and Hopf crossed modules

 We will make extensive use of the Sweedler notation for co-multiplication:

-which is in general a sum of pure tensors even though we omit the summation symbol {and variable}.
-Due to co-associativity, any $n$-fold composition of the co-multiplication tensored with suitable identity maps has the same result and one may therefore write:
+which is in general a sum of pure tensors, even though we omit the summation symbol and summation variable.
+Due to co-associativity, any $n$-fold composition of the co-multiplication tensored with suitable identity maps has the same result, and one may therefore write:

-{A fact we will frequently use when we construct our model is the following.} Any multiple coproduct of a cocommutative element $h \in H$, i.e.\ one which satisfies $h_{(1)} \ot h_{(2)} = h_{(2)} \ot h_{(1)}$, is cyclically invariant, i.e.\
+A fact we will frequently use when we construct our model is the following. \begin{lemma} Any multiple coproduct of a cocommutative element $h \in H$, i.e.\ one that satisfies $h_{(1)} \ot h_{(2)} = h_{(2)} \ot h_{(1)}$, is cyclically invariant, i.e.\